What Is Negligence? What Is Gross Negligence?

 Gross negligence is a more serious form of negligence that goes a step further than simple carelessness.
 While regular negligence is seen as a person or company falling below an expected standard of care, gross negligence is seen as a complete failure to show care that in fact implies recklessness or a willful disregard for safety and human life.

 Brent Adams & Associates' personal injury lawyers in Raleigh prove negligence by:

 Establishing the negligent party had a duty of care

 Establishing there was a breach of that duty by the negligent party.

 For example, if a nursing home's duty is to keep their patients safe and reasonably healthy, and they breach that duty by not regularly administering the appropriate prescription drugs to their patients, they can be found negligent.

-Here are a few examples of negligence from our Raleigh personal injury lawyers:
+Examples of negligence from our Raleigh personal injury lawyers

 - In early 2012, a young Wake Forest woman, Sarah Carden, caused a wrong-way driving accident on the beltline.
 She killed a man and injured a woman.
 She was wrecklessly driving drunk and a car accident and wrongful death claim can be made.